harness-community/field-workshops/unscripted-workshop-2024/instruqt-track/07-lab6-continuousverification/assignment.md

 id: ufjp24xbfovu
 type: challenge
 title: Lab 6 - Continuous Verification
-teaser: Automate the verification of new releases
+teaser: Implement continuous verification practices, using Harness to automate the process of post deployment validation by leveraging existing monitoring tools and validate the health and performance of your deployments in real time.
 notes:
 - type: text
   contents: |